breatheco-de/content/src/content/how-to/how-to-update-python-in-terminal.md

 ---

-In order to update python verion on the terminal, you can use these commands depending on your operating system:
+In order to update python version on the terminal, you can use these commands depending on your operating system:

 ```bash
 #Linux